Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels: Conclusion

 \section{Conclusion}

 In this paper, we design two DJSCC structures with attention modules for the MIMO channel, including a serial structure and a parallel structure.
-We apply the new MIMO-DJSCC schemes for image transmission, and both network structures show improved image recovery performance compared to the existing DJSCC network.
-Furthermore, we investigate the estimated entropy of MIMO-DJSCC encoder over different sub-channels and observe that more information is transmitted in the MIMO subchannel of a higher SNR.
-The combination of attention modules and SVD-based precoding enables the encoding network to adapt to the CSI of different sub-channels, generate data streams of different entropy.
+We apply the MIMO-DJSCC schemes for image transmission, and both network structures show improved image recovery performance.
+Furthermore, we investigate the estimated entropy of MIMO-DJSCC encoder over different sub-channels and observe that more information is transmitted in the better sub-channel.
+The combination of attention modules and SVD-based precoding enables the network to adapt to different sub-channels, generate data streams of different entropy.
 Thus, the MIMO-DJSCC could exploit the spatial gain of the MIMO channel, that results in improved performance than the SISO channel.